tensorpack/tensorpack/docs/tutorial/extend/dataflow.md

 Optionally, you can implement the following two methods:

-+ `size()`.
++ `__len__()`.
 Return the number of elements the generator can produce.
-Certain tensorpack features might use it.
+Certain tensorpack features might need it.
+  This is optional, and even when implemented, it is not guaranteed to be an accurate length because it's impossible to know the length of certain generator.

 + `reset_state()`.
 It is guaranteed that the actual process which runs a DataFlow will invoke this method before using it.
   So if this DataFlow needs to do something after a `fork()`, you should put it here.